Cairi-S/tom-poulson/README.md

 **ENSEMBLES AND PROJECTS**

-A major part of this musicians work is through solo projects and playing with other ensembles - many of these are prestigious in themselves and users may be looking to find out more information about these projects, therefore it is necessary to highlight them in their own page.
+A major part of this musicians work is through solo projects and playing with ensembles - many of these are prestigious in themselves and users may be looking to find out more information about these projects, therefore it is necessary to highlight them in their own page.

 This page will feature a **carousel** of images with captions showcasing each ensemble or project the musician is involved in.

-Each ensemble or project mentioned will feature a **title**, a description of the Group and **photograph** showcasing their music.
+Each ensemble or project mentioned will feature a **title**, a **description** of the group and **photograph** showcasing their music.

 Each **title** will be a **link to an external website** which will **open in a new tab**.